johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 </code-example>

 If the app didn't provide this `Logger`,
-Angular would throw an exception when it looked for a `Logger` to inject into the `HeroService`.
+Bangular would throw an exception when it looked for a `Logger` to inject into the `HeroService`.

 <code-example language="sh" class="code-shell">